Interview with Jason Anderson on drawing amazing abstract landscapes

 No, I don’t do resolutions… If I want to change something – there is no time like the present.
 So hopefully I can continue to challenge myself (painting by painting) and allow my art to evolve naturally.

-All images with courtesy of Jason Anderson
+All images with courtesy of Jason Anderson, shared with permission

 www.jasonandersonartist.co.uk